asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 ```

 ### `Tags` in `Operations` Object
-The `tags` object within the `operations` object of the AsyncAPI document allows for logical grouping and categorization of individual `operation` objects based on type of operation or functionality and more.
+The `tags` object within the `operations` object of the AsyncAPI document allows for logical grouping and categorization of individual `operation` objects based on the type of operation or functionality and more.
 The `tags` object when used within a `operations` object, the context is restricted to the `operations` object and the individual `operation` of the AsyncAPI document, meaning they only impact the `operations` object of the AsyncAPI document.

-Here's a visual representation of `tags` object inside a `operations` object in a AsyncAPI document:
+Here's a visual representation of the `tags` object inside a `operations` object in an AsyncAPI document:
 ```mermaid
 graph LR
   A[operation]